-Afterwards, the selected product candidates will be tested in the frame of clinical trials that will be performed in the framework of a collaboration with Dr Stephen Till who is one of few specialist doctors accredited in Adult Allergy by the General Medical Council His current research interests include immunotherapy (desensitisation) and food allergy.
+Afterwards, upon approval by regulatory authorities, one selected product candidate for peanut allergy will be tested in a first in man clinical trial that will be performed in the framework of a collaboration with Dr Stephen Till.
 The objective of this collaboration is to assess the safety and clinical impact of the product candidates on a food allergen provocation test.
+The first in man clinical trial with pnt-ASIT+TM is expected to be conducted during the second half of 2018 and until end of 2019.